kdcouture/data-structures-and-algorithms/README.md

 ---
 ## API
+### FizzBuzz
+fizzbuzz(Tree tree) - This method will apply fizzbuzz to the given tree.
 ### Binary Tree
 add(T data) - This method adds a node to the Binary Tree.
 preOrder() - Returns an arraylist of the tree's data.